Managing environmental performanceplus

 Hazardous materialsplus

 We do not use significant amounts of hazardous materials.
 In our extrusion business, we do not use phthalates, cadmium or lead-based stabilisers.
-In our recycling operation we monitor the cadmium and lead contamination levels within feedstock, to ensure compliance with governing legislation.

 Very small quantities of other hazardous materials are currently used as additives within our product mix, but these are rendered non-bioavailable when encapsulated by the polymer structure.
 In addition, we have a specific requirement within our new product introduction process to reduce any use of hazardous materials.
-For example, we are investigating replacing the solvent-based glue used in our foiling process with a water-based alternative.

 - Previous People First